 By discarding a WATER monster, ‘Abysspike’ can search for any level 3 WATER monster from the deck, including Genex Undine.
 You can use it to:

-- trade a redundant Genex Undine for a Snowman Eater or Atlantean Marksman, *trade a Genex Undine for another Genex Undine if you have already drawn a Genex Controller to prevent drawing a redundant Genex Undine,
+- Trade a Genex Undine for another Genex Undine if you have already drawn a Genex Controller to prevent drawing a redundant Genex Undine,

 Beautunaful Princess (1x in the builds with more cards)